 Funding from Cuyahoga Arts & Culture comes from a tax approved by residents of Cuyahoga County.
-We ask that organizations receiving CAC funding partner with us throughout the grant cycle by communicating with their grant manager, posting events and job opportunities on our website, connecting with us on social media, and saying thank you to the residents of Cuyahoga County for their support.
-The Cultural Partner Expectations outline how to partner with us effectively.
-Cultural partners that do not comply with these expectations may receive a reduced final grant amount.
+CAC asks that organizations receiving Project Support partner with CAC throughout the grant cycle by communicating with their grant manager at CAC, posting events and job opportunities on CAC's website, connecting with CAC on social media, and saying thank you to the residents of Cuyahoga County for their support.
+Cultural partners are required to post events (and encouraged to post jobs) to CAC's online events calendar, ClevelandArtsEvents.com.

+The Cultural Partner Expectations document outlines how to partner with us effectively.
+Cultural partners that do not comply with these expectations may be subject to a reduced final grant amount.